Canon 200D vs Leica C-LUX

 It is notable that the 200D has a hotshoe, while the C-LUX does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Leica C-LUX – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.